wp-plugins/walking-log/readme.txt

 The plugin allows you to track date, exercise time in minutes, distance, type (e.g. walking), and location.

-Each blog user has his or her own log which can be viewed and edited within the admin pages, or it can be placed in a post or page with various viewing permissions and editing permissions by using short codes.
+Each blog user has his or her own log which can be viewed and edited within the admin pages, or it can be placed in a post or page with various viewing and editing permissions by using short codes.
+Additional short codes allow the display of rankings reports and user or overall statistics.

 == Installation ==